ufs-community/ufs-srweather-app/docs/UsersGuide/source/CustomizingTheWorkflow/ConfigWorkflow.rst

 ``TESTBED_FIELDS_FN``: (Default: "")
    The file that lists grib2 fields to be extracted for testbed files.
 An empty string means no need to generate testbed files.

+``NUMX``: (Default: 1)
+   The number of i regions in a 2D decomposition.
+Each i row is distibuted to numx ranks.
+Set NUMX to a value greater than 1 to enable 2D decomposition.

 RUN_PRDGEN Configuration Parameters
 =====================================